 The admission process at IIEST Shibpur begins in mid-June, contingent on JEE Advanced results, with 50% of seats reserved for Bengal candidates.
 Selection is based on rank, category, and state of eligibility, facilitated through JoSAA or CSAB counseling.
 The B.Tech course in Metallurgy and Materials Engineering spans four years, requiring a qualifying JEE Mains rank.
 The faculty, mostly PhD holders and alumni, are supportive and accessible, ensuring effective teaching.
 The semester system involves exams and internal assessments, though some subjects like physics may have rushed syllabus coverage.

 Scholarships and student loans are offered for financial assistance.
-The overall course fee is ?1,60,000, competitively priced.
+The overall course fee is Rs.
+1,60,000, competitively priced.
 Placement rates are improving, with an average rate of 80% across departments.
 The Computer Science and IT departments boast nearly 100% placement, with average packages between 10-11 LPA.
 Other branches average 7-8 LPA, and the highest package recorded was 51 LPA from Microsoft.
 Over 250 companies, including Amazon and Tata Steel, recruit annually.

 Internships are accessible from the second year, and the strong alumni network aids placements.
 The Mining Engineering department has high placement rates supported by international MOUs.
 By course end, 70-80% of students secure placements, with significant support for internships and further studies.